tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 - Pure: The `builder` will always produce the same result for the same inputs.

   Assuming the `builder` process is sufficiently isolated from its host system, the transformation it performs on its arguments acts like a pure function.

-- Functional: A derivation (as opposed to its build result) can be used as a build input.

-  At least in principle[^8].

 Following the analogy of build systems and programming languages, this diagram illustrates the derivation as pure data transformation: